-Whether purchasing or picking zucchini -- choose firm, slender zucchini with a bright green color and free of wrinkled skin and soft spots.
+Whether purchasing or picking zucchini fresh from the garden -- choose firm, slender zucchini with a bright green color and free of wrinkled skin and soft spots.
 For best quality, harvest zucchini when it is young and tender, about 6 to 8 inches long and about 2 inches in diameter.

 As zucchini gets longer and bigger around, it becomes tougher and develops more seeds.
-These larger zucchini can be used to make zucchini bread; scoop out seeds and pulp with the tip of a spoon.
+These larger zucchini can be used to make zucchini bread or other baked items; scoop out seeds and pulp with the tip of a spoon.

 - Slice, marinate (try balsamic vinegar) and grill a variety of vegetables including zucchini, asparagus, green onions, eggplant, and mushrooms.
 They're delicious!